Spotted-wing Drosophila: An Emerging Berry and Stone Fruit Pest

 Harvest in a timely manner—Pick fruit at regular intervals to prevent egg-laying opportunities and SWD infestations.
 Avoid leaving overripe fruit to hang on host plant.

-Create a barrier—If a monitoring program detects SWD, cover fruiting clusters (e.g., blueberries) or entire fruiting plants (e.g., caneberries) with a fine netting (less than 1 mm in size if feasible) to reduce egg-laying.
+Create a barrier—If a monitoring program detects SWD, cover fruiting clusters (e.g., blueberry) or entire fruiting plants (e.g., caneberry) with a fine netting (less than 1 mm in size if feasible) to reduce egg-laying.
 Use weed fabric, and control weeds as they provide a more suitable habitat for SWD.
-Weed fabric reduces survival of pupating larvae.
+Weed fabric reduces the survival of pupating larvae.

 Protect fruit from damage—Protect fruit from rain and sun to reduce fruit splitting and to improve fruit quality.
 SWD can be attracted to damaged fruit.